 On June 29, the government announced that it would provide up to $2 billion in new measures aimed at supporting businesses and workers in the steel, aluminum and manufacturing industries.
 You can find a description of the available programs, grants and other measures.

 Under the new agreement announced October 1, these tariffs will continue.
 You can continue to direct your American trading partners to www.savefreetrade.com where they can contact their elected officials to urge them to eliminate these tariffs.

 In November 2017, the U.S. government announced that it would place duties ranging from 3% to 14% on Canadian lumber imports.
 Although not as penalizing as announced previously, the duties will still weight heavily on the Canadian forestry industry.
 The federal government immediately released a statement calling the duties "unfair, unwarranted and deeply troubling," and pledging to fight the decision.

 For background: On June 1, 2017, the government announced $867 million in measures to support forest industry workers and communities affected by U.S. measures targeting softwood lumber.
 This was later followed with preliminary anti-dumping duties on Canadian softwood lumber on June 23, 2017.
 See government Backgrounder on Softwood Lumber Action Plan for more information.

 We have been meeting with MPs, Ministers and bureaucrats throughout the federal and provincial governments to discuss your perspective on this important issue.
 We have also been working closely with Global Affairs Canada, and the Canadian Trade Commissioner Service and sharing your feedback directly with government, including by participating in consultations.

 We want to hear from you!

-We are keeping a close eye on both the ongoing NAFTA negotiations, as well as the tariffs issue, and informing you of any change along the way.
+We are keeping a close eye on how the new deal is implemented, as well as the ongoing tariffs issue, and will inform you of any change along the way.
 We are working hard to ensure that we continue to represent your views on trade with our southern neighbours.